ShirliSArndt/CASMI-Usage-Examples/README.md

 - Simulates 10 categorical predictors (`x1`–`x10`), where only `x1`–`x5` truly drive the outcome and `x6`–`x10` are pure noise
 - Generates a 10‐level categorical outcome (`y`) as a weighted sum of `x1`–`x5` plus random noise, then discretized into equal‐frequency bins
-- Injects a small amount of missingness in predictors to mimic real‐world data imperfections
+- Introduces a small amount of missingness in predictors to mimic real‐world data imperfections
 - Validates that `CASMI.mineCombination()` can recover the true informative subset (`x1`–`x5`) and ignore the noise variables
 - Illustrates how to interpret kappa* and SMIz for known ground-truth associations